aegisql/conveyor/README.md

 ## Release History

 ### 1.6.7-SNAPSHOT
+* added module names in METAINF.MF - will convert to modules in later releases
 * getMBeanInstance method in the Conveyor interface
 * Append cart property to a list
 * Dependencies updates